imgag/ngs-bits/doc/GSvar/variant_filtering.md

 3. For filtering the trio variant list, use the default `multi-sample` filters.
 4. Default filter can be modified and new filters created using the filter toolbar on the right.

+**Note:**
+Before performing a multi-sample analysis, always have a look at the index cases as single samples.
+It is possible to miss the causal variant if performing multi-sample analysis only.
+This has both technical and biological reasons (low coverage in one sample, incomplete penetrance, ...).

 --

 [back to main page](index.md)